Hybrid Tool + Report Page

 | FMCSA states carriers generally are not required to conduct separate securement testing if cargo is immobilized or secured according to general or commodity-specific rules. | Treat the 7-day pilot as an internal risk-control step for your geometry and route profile, not as a federally required certification test. | FMCSA Cargo Securement Rules FMCSA page reviewed May 14, 2026 (page last updated March 3, 2014) |

-| 49 CFR 390.21T requires CMV markings on both sides and legibility from 50 feet in daylight; removable devices are allowed if display standards are still met. | If magnetic branding is used for regulated fleets, dispatch checks must confirm legibility and placement before every operating shift. | eCFR 49 CFR 390.21T eCFR current text reviewed May 14, 2026 |
+| 49 CFR 390.21T requires CMV markings on both sides, with sharp contrast and 50-foot daylight legibility; removable devices are allowed only if those requirements are maintained. | If magnetic branding is used for regulated fleets, design and dispatch checks must confirm both contrast and legibility before every operating shift. | eCFR 49 CFR 390.21T eCFR current text reviewed May 18, 2026 |

 | 49 CFR 392.9 requires cargo securement checks within first 50 miles, then at duty-status changes, every 3 hours, or every 150 miles. | Highway-duty magnetic signage should be treated like an in-route inspection item, not a one-time install. | eCFR 49 CFR 392.9 eCFR current text reviewed May 14, 2026 |

-| 49 CFR 393.60 sets windshield/driver-view obstruction limits for CMVs, including limits on placement and dimensions. | Window placement is a high-risk exception path; defaulting to door/panel zones reduces compliance uncertainty. | eCFR 49 CFR 393.60 eCFR current text reviewed May 14, 2026 |
+| 49 CFR 393.60 sets windshield/driver-view obstruction limits for CMVs, including limits on placement and dimensions. | Window placement is a high-risk exception path; defaulting to door/panel zones reduces compliance uncertainty. | eCFR 49 CFR 393.60 eCFR current text reviewed May 27, 2026 |

 | NASA defines dynamic pressure as q = ρu²/2, so aerodynamic load increases with the square of speed. | Small highway speed increases can materially raise edge-load risk; speed profile must be an explicit input in thickness/layout decisions. | NASA Glenn Research Center - Dynamic Pressure NASA page reviewed May 14, 2026 |